 Business Valuations following Canada's governing legislation on business valuation.

-Intangible assets are now the most important asset base in a business valuation.
+Intangible assets are now 90% and the most important asset base in any business valuations.

 The weighing of Intangible assets in finding fair market value is reflected in Point 7 in the Tax Act Policy Paper “Depending on the nature of the corporation's business, certain of the relevant factors may be accorded greater weight.
 In some businesses, earnings may be the primary determinant of value, while in others it may be asset value.
 The valuator must consider a different combination of factors in each case in determining fair market value”.